tigersizer/cluster-test/README.md

 ## Design

-This is all software I use at work, but from a very high level.
-I wanted to understand how it worked in detail and be able to play with it without creating problems for others.
-I have a beast of a computer that I bought not least out of spite (it's banned in Colorado, from which I had just moved) and I wanted to stretch it a bit.
+I wanted to understand how "this stuff" worked in detail and be able to play with it without creating problems for others.
+I have a beast of a computer that I bought, not least out of spite (it's banned in Colorado, from which I had just moved), and I wanted to stretch it a bit.
 So why not?
 I figured it would be a weekend project.
 Hah!
 It turns out that lots of people do parts of this, but no one (internet-search-able) has done it all.
 I was taking copious notes and had many links to other helpful people, so why not publicize the result?

 That result is five virtual machines: